PabloMansanet/panku/README.md

    be solved at compile time.
 In case of a circular dependency, a static_assert will stop the program from compiling and prevent runtime undefined behaviour.

-   What this macro does is define a class named "Panku", that you can instantiate once in one of your translation units.
+   What this macro does is define a class named "panku", that you can instantiate once in one of your translation units.
 Panku provides two methods, "Initialise" and "Get".
 Initialise performs the construction of all static objects, while Get retrieves a reference for you to use.
 It's possible to skip "Initialise",